bncook/bncook.github.io/graduation.md

 # Invitations and Gifts
 <!--[Invitiation](/mit-campus.jpg)-->
-If you would like me to send you a physical graduation announcement, or if you would like to send a gift feel free to send me an email at bncook@mit.edu!
-You can also send a monetary gift via CashApp ($BNCook77) or Venmo (@Braden-Cook-5).
+If you would like me to send you a physical graduation announcement, feel free to send me an email at bncook@mit.edu!
+Gifts are welcome, but not necessary.
+Monetary gifts can be sent via CashApp ($BNCook77) or Venmo (@Braden-Cook-5).

 # Acknowledgements
 ### First and Foremost